Zilvaro/my-digitalz/README.md

 - external links open in new tab and
 - the flow in general.

-Plus, it was tested the form (Contact) functionality (if it check the correct inputs and submits the values entered):
+Plus, it was tested the form (Contact) functionality (if it checks the correct inputs and submits the values entered):

 ![form-wrong-field](./readme-assets/contact-wrong%20field.jpg)
 ![form-values-submission](./readme-assets/form-fill-test.JPG)